 While not as common as other forms of anxiety, OCD affects 2.2 million people.
 It’s also equally common among men as women.

 Northern Lights is a tranquilizing indica that helps to slow both the mind and the body down, making it perfect for those suffering from Obsessive Compulsive Disorder (OCD).

 Charlotte’s Web, made famous as an anti-seizure strain, also helps with OCD.
-This strain contains less than a half a percent of THC, so it is CBD dominant, making it perfect for those who need the relaxing effect, but still need to focus through the work day.
+This strain contains less than a half a percent of THC, so it is CBD dominant, making it perfect for those who need the relaxing effect, but still need to focus on the workday.

-Insomnia can manifest in a couple of ways: trouble falling asleep and trouble staying asleep.
+Insomnia can manifest in a couple of ways: trouble falling asleep and trouble to stay asleep.
 30-35% of people suffer from brief episodes of insomnia, while 15-20% suffer from short-term insomnia, lasting less than three months.
 Like anxiety, most instances of insomnia are best treated by an indica.